makebreak/FunkyRadios/README.md

 You need to solder the pins and the antenna and install the correct libraries for the Arduino IDE.

-To make the radios communicate, I changed some of the inputs in the code from the RadioHead library.
-The debugging process was frustrating at first but ultimately rewarding.
+To make the radios communicate, I changed some of the inputs in the code from the RadioHead library, which you can find here: https://github.com/PaulStoffregen/RadioHead.

 Once they are communicating, the rest of the process is easy.
 You can modify the code to send your specific message to the serial port.